2nd Lt

 My story

-Monday 9 October 1917, the day Frederick fell, marked the beginning of the Battle of Poelcappelle.
-This battle caused many casualties: among the officers, 6 were wounded and 4 killed.
+The Battle of Poelkapelle caused many casualties: among the officers, 6 were wounded and 4 killed.
 Among the other ranks, the battle also caused many casualties, including Frederick.
-He is buried in Tyne Cot Cemetery (Plot XXVII, Row A, Grave 4).
+His body was found near Tyne Cottage, close to Tyne Cot Cemetery (Plot XXVII, Row A, Grave 4) the place where he was later reburied.

-Monday 9 October 1917, the day Frederick fell, marked the beginning of the Battle of Poelcappelle.
-This battle caused many casualties: among the officers, 6 were wounded and 4 killed.
+The Battle of Poelkapelle caused many casualties: among the officers, 6 were wounded and 4 killed.
 Among the other ranks, the battle also caused many casualties, including Frederick.
-He is buried in Tyne Cot Cemetery (Plot XXVII, Row A, Grave 4).
+His body was found near Tyne Cottage, close to Tyne Cot Cemetery (Plot XXVII, Row A, Grave 4) the place where he was later reburied.

 Sources 3